 “I guess it is time for me to hook up with a FileMaker Pro developer to work out a few minor details, then look into the legal matters of releasing the dental solution,” Ticzon said.
 “I do have a FileMaker Pro development version which would allow me to put out the dental solution without the need to have a copy of FileMaker Pro, but this would prevent the use of the dental solution on a network.
 Therefore, I think each user will need a full version of FileMaker.”

 He said he would keep track of the e-mail address of all those interested in the product and will let them know the dental solution is polished and released.
-If you’re interested in keeping tabs on the product or helping Ticzon with the tweaking, drop him
+If you’re interested in keeping tabs on the product or helping Ticzon with the tweaking, drop him an e-mail.

 What’s more, Dr. Bruce Rogovin uses and recommends a package called FoxTeeth, which is developed by a dentist in Cincinnati.
 The company is called Dental Solutions and can be reached at 513-829-8831.